-A Certificate issued to a Subscriber MUST contain a certificate Policies extension.
+For certificates issued prior to 2020-09-30, a Certificate issued to a Subscriber MUST contain a certificatePolicies extension.
 The extension MUST contain one or more policy identifiers that indicate adherence to and compliance with these Requirements.
 CAs MUST either use a CA/Browser Forum identifier reserved for this purpose or MUST use a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.